SovereignCloudStack/standards/Standards/scs-0112-v1-volume-type-standard.md

 All Considerations can be looked up in detail in the [Decision Record for the Volume Type Standard.](https://github.com/SovereignCloudStack/standards/blob/main/Standards/scs-0111-v1-volume-type-decisions.md)

 To test whether a deployment has volume types with certain aspects, the discoverability of the parameters in the volume type has to be given.
-The following table shows, which aspects are considered in this standard and whether it is discoverable, and who can discover this.
+The following table shows, which aspects are considered in this standard.
+Furthermore the table shows, according to the current upstream implementation, whether the feature is discoverable, and who can discover this.
 The comments state what can be done to help with the discoverability and other important restrictions.

 | Aspect | Standardize? | Discoverability | comments |
 | ---- | ---- | ---- | ------ |